 - 10.1.1.1 The WaSP scheme authorities will operate an overrun charging scheme under Section 74 of NRSWA, alongside this permit scheme. - 10.1.1.2 The scheme will apply as set out in the Street Works (Charges for Unreasonably Prolonged Occupation of the Highway) (England) regulations and any future amendments as detailed in regulations or the relevant code of practice. - 10.1.1.3 Permit scheme regulation 37(4) modifies Section 74 of NRSWA to allow the duration of the activity to be set or modified through the permit application and variation process. - 10.1.1.4 Where the permit Authority has reason to believe that overrun charges are being avoided through the misuse of permit phases, it will treat a subsequent permit application as an illegitimate use of phases (see 8.2.4). - 10.1.1.5 Activities carried out by, or on behalf of, a highway authority are not subject to Section 74 overrun charges.
 However, under the WaSP scheme promoters of such activities will be required to follow the same procedures as promoters who are undertakers.
-The Permit Authority will inspect such activities in the same way as an undertaker's activity and will provide Key Performance Indicators (KPIs), as described in Chapter 14, as an indication of performance in relation to overrunning works. - 10.1.1.6 For the purposes of Section 74, those strategically significant streets that do not fall into the regulatory definition of "traffic sensitive" will not be charged at the higher section 74 rates (see section 4.2.4).
+The Permit Authority will inspect such activities in the same way as an undertaker's activity and will carry out any evaluations, in accordance with the Permit Scheme Regulations, equally to all Promoters. - 10.1.1.6 For the purposes of Section 74, those strategically significant streets that do not fall into the regulatory definition of "traffic sensitive" will not be charged at the higher section 74 rates (see section 4.2.4).